MicrosoftDocs/security/security-docs/zero-trust/azure-infrastructure-avd.md

 See these additional articles:

 - Review recommendations from [Azure Advisor for Azure Virtual Desktop](/azure/virtual-desktop/azure-advisor-recommendations).
-- Use [Microsoft Intune](/azure/virtual-desktop/management#microsoft-intune) for granular policy management or [group policy management](/windows-server/remote/remote-desktop-services/rds-vdi-recommendations).
+- Use [Microsoft Intune](/azure/virtual-desktop/management#microsoft-intune) for granular policy management.
 - Review and set [RDP Properties](/azure/virtual-desktop/rdp-properties) for granular settings on a host pool level.

 ## Recommended training